cybprojects65/MovingStoryBuilder/README.md

 Accessory libraries are available in the lib folder and in the Maven POM.

 The software requires internet connection to invoke the NLPHub and the Wikidata SPARQL endpoint.

+**Important: The NLPHub performance may vary depending on the connected service availability and accessibility.**
 ## Data explanation

 - [Example of annotations produced by the NLP Hub](https://github.com/cybprojects65/MovingStoryBuilder/blob/main/Annotations_example.txt)